The first two comments from the

 the up line - particularly at the 'stop', in the slide, and for

-the down-line, and the pendulum must be straight or it is
+the down-line, and throughout the pendulum period the yaw/roll

-penalised in the same way.
-If a judge considers that a tail
+way.
+If you consider that a tail

 down vertical rolls are judged with the usual 1 point downgrade